Will the Cavaliers cover the spread vs. the Wizards? Promo Codes, Betting Trends, Records ATS

 Cavaliers Betting Records & Stats

-- Cleveland has been the favorite in 18 games this season and won 12 (66.7%) of those contests.
+- This season, Cleveland has won 13 out of the 19 games, or 68.4%, in which it has been favored.

-- Cleveland has a record of 2-1 when it's favored by -400 or more by sportsbooks this season.
+- Cleveland has played as a favorite of -500 or more once this season and lost that game.

-- The oddsmakers' moneyline implies a 80% chance of a victory for the Cavaliers.
+- The Cavaliers have a 83.3% chance to win this game based on the implied probability of the moneyline.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!